troperville

 • Bruce Springsteen wanted his folk album ''We Shall Overcome: The Seeger Sessions" to have an informal sound, so he didn't rehearse with the Sessions band before they started recording.
 Springsteen can be heard several times on the album giving spontaneous instructions about what instrument he wants to hear.

 • Captain Beefheart And His Magic Band's Trout Mask Replica was intended to sound uncomfortable and on the brink of falling apart.
-That's because the band really was uncomfortable and on the brink of falling apart.
-There are many reasons why but Antennae Jimmy Semens' performance of Pena sounds hysterical, and he probably was at the time.
+That's because the band really was uncomfortable and on the brink of falling apart; they had rehearsed the songs on the album for nine months, and were recording most of them in one single, manic five-hour marathon session with almost no retakes or overdubs.
+Antennae Jimmy Semens' performance of Pena sounds hysterical, and he probably was at the time.
 In a similar manner The Blimp, which is recited in a similar voice, over the phone to Frank Zappa.

-• During Red House Painters' entire album of Rollercoaster is this in spades.
-It might very well be the largest case of Enforced Method Acting in musical history:
+• Red House Painters' entire album Rollercoaster is this in spades.
+It may very well be the largest case of Enforced Method Acting in music history:

 • Some of the record engineers were ordered by 4AD manager, Ivo Watts to make recording as stressful as possible to put Kozelek under a lot of pressure in order to get a more genuine performance out of him.
 So that strained, stressed sound present on it that you don't hear anywhere else?
 Not faked even in the slightest!